Boris Chicherin: Biography

-Chicherin was born in Tambov, where his noble ancestors had been residing for many centuries.
+Chicherin was born in the Tambov Governorate of the Russian Empire, where his noble ancestors had been residing for many centuries.
 In 1849, he matriculated from the law department of the Moscow University.
 On insistence of Dr. Timofey Granovsky, he continued to work in the university as a professor of Russian law.
 Together with his friend Konstantin Kavelin, he penned a comprehensive program of Russian liberalism which was published by Alexander Herzen in London.

 Chicherin was a great champion of Alexander II's reforms of the 1860s, hailing them as "the best monument of Russian legislation".
 He said the tsar had been: